gracecatk/regex-tutorial/readme.md

 Feel free to customize or extend the regex based on your specific requirements or constraints.

 ## License
 This regex pattern is provided under an open-source license.
-Refer to the LICENSE file for more details.

 ## Github
 https://github.com/gracecatk/regex-tutorial